wpeverest/everest-forms/readme.txt

 * Fix 			- Array to string conversion while viewing entries.
 * Fix 			- Square payment not working with redirect settings.
 * Fix 			- Rendering conditional logic while searching field.
+* Fix 			- Auto scroll submission message when disabled in ajax.
 * Fix 			- Restriction on form preview on the basis of capabilities.

 = 3.1.1     	- 01-04-2025